AyubM29/data-analytics-power-bi-report233/README.md

 .
 Password: Ask on connect

-This was done using SQLTools extension which can be found in the extensions tab, and i used the PostgresSQK connection.
+This was done using SQLTools extension which can be found in the extensions tab, and i used the PostgresSQL connection.